WordPress/gutenberg/packages/components/src/range-control/README.md

 #### required

-If true having the input field empty is invalid if false having the input field empty is valid.
+If true having the input field empty is invalid.
+If false having the input field empty is valid.

 - Type: `Boolean`
 - Required: Yes
-- Default: true
+- Default: false

 ## Related components